 A huge bronze ‘ribbon’ coiling and looping in the front garden is the first clue of things to come inside...
 In the reception area, wooden stairs, ceramic tiles and old-fashioned columns contrast with resolutely modern art and advanced technology.
-Everywhere you look, the two elements blend with great harmony as designers use every possible way to challenge the traditional expectations you might have of a museum.
+Everywhere you look, the 2 elements blend with great harmony as designers use every possible way to challenge the traditional expectations you might have of a museum.

 In the reception area, the bronze ribbon seen outside almost seems to penetrate the building and curls from wall to wall with the words 'What does being Thai mean?' written in red luminous letters all along.
 The entire museum is dedicated to this ‘Thainess’, the history of Thai people and the evolution of their culture and traditions.

 It is extremely well done.
 Once you enter the first room the giant ribbon called 'The Roong' seems to have crossed the wall to become a long panoramic screen on which you will be asked to watch a movie.
 This movie will immerse you through artistic and sometimes provocative images into the Thai spirit.
 Never boring and beautifully executed, it will wipe out your last doubts about the museum.
 After only 10 intense minutes, you are mentally ready to appreciate the many other surprises of the Museum of Siam.

 Siam Muesum highlights

 From room to room, 'The Roong' transports you through all things Thai, from the very beginning of Ayutthaya to the daily life and highlights of Thai history, wars, Buddhism and finally the rapid entry into the modern world.
 Every room is superbly decorated and time will pass faster than you expect, with many interactive displays.